Witness the great migration: Africa’s most famous wildlife spectacle!

 He is also an internationally awarded wildlife photographer, and he will be giving invaluable photo tips throughout the safari.
 When he’s not guiding safaris or photographing Africa’s magnificent wildlife, Lorne travels the world as a globally- acclaimed motivational speaker who uses his vast knowledge of wildlife behaviour to help organizations thrive.
 His list of clients includes organizational giants on five continents from the World Bank to NASA, CNN to the Toronto Blue Jays, and many others.
 Lorne also appears regularly on CNN as an expert on wildlife behaviour.

-Arrive and transfer to nearby airport hotel for the night.
+Arrive and transfer to a nearby airport hotel for the night.

 Depart for the Ngorongoro Crater area, stopping en route for a first safari drive at Tarangire National Park, famous for its elephants!
 Overnight near the Crater.

 Safari inside the Crater: learn all about the animals who live in this almost self-contained Garden of Eden!

 Additional safari in the Crater before continuing to the Serengeti National Park, site of the Great Migration.
 Overnight at an authentic African Tented Safari Camp.

 Full day on safari in the Central Serengeti searching for BIG Cats and other major species.
 Return to the Tented Camp for overnight.

 Depart for the Northern Serengeti region, where the great migration is expected to be concentrated.
 The millions of wildebeest may even be trying to cross the crocodile infested rivers during your time here.
 Overnight at a wilderness camp.